Alert: Internet Vehicle Scams on Craigslist and Other Non-eBay Sites

 Purchases are covered by VPP when all of the following criteria are met:

-- Successful purchase* and payment (including deposit) of a vehicle for more than $100, listed in one of the following eBay categories ("eligible vehicle"):
+- Successful purchase* of, and payment for, a vehicle with a purchase price of more than $100, listed in one of the following eBay categories ("eligible vehicle"):

 - Car and Truck